imprintio/imprint/README.md

-# Imprint: Serialization Format for Row Data Manipulation
+# Imprint: Serialization Format for Data Pipelines

 Imprint is a binary row serialization format built for stream processing workloads, particularly those involving **incremental joins** and